Badghis Province: Economy

 Badghis is counted as one of the most underdeveloped of the country's thirty-four provinces.
 Not only does it have the little infrastructure, and poor roads, it has a chronic shortage of water.
 Agriculture is the main source of people's income and the existence of the Murghab River makes the available land suitable for cultivation.
 The province has suffered from severe drought beginning in the late 1990s and continuing.
 It has caused tens of thousands of residents to flee to refugee camps outside Herat.
 The drought has been exacerbated by the excessive cutting of forests since 2001.
 Badghis is the leading province in Afghanistan in pistachio production.
 It is also one of the carpet-making areas of the country.
 The province produced Karakul sheep until the late 1970s.

 Transportation

 Badghis Province suffers from a lack of adequate transportation.
-A single airport exists at the provincial seat--Qala i Naw Airport (QAQN), which is capable of handling light aircraft.
+A single airport exists at the provincial seat--Qala i Naw Airport (OAQN), which is capable of handling light aircraft.
 Work on a 233 km section of the Afghan ring road started up again in 2012.
 This section would connect Bala Murghab with Herat in the southwest, and Maymana and Mazar-i Sharif in the northeast.